wheaton5/long_read_binner/README.md

 source ~/.bashrc
 which cargo
 ```
 If the build fails on the htslib dependency you might need xz.
-You will need xz for the htslib dependency.
 ```
 export CFLAGS='-I/path/to/xz/<version>/include'
 or add that to your .bashrc and source it